DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 ===================================================
 ```

 If you would like to recreate creature or waypoint positioning inside Max using data from a module's GIT, a third script now converts from X/Y Orientation to a Z rotation in degrees.
-Download and run x, as above.
+Download and run KOTOR_XY_Orientation_Converter.ms, as above.
 A pop-window will allow you to enter the values:

 ![](https://github.com/DarthParametric/KOTOR_GIT_Data_Output_for_Max/blob/main/img/GIT_XYOri_Converter.png?raw=true)